stiofanEimeid/the-online-cookbook/testing.md

 An avatar is preselected for the user although they may change it during registration or any time after through the settings found on their account page.

+If registration is successful, users will be brought to their account page where they can view their avatar, recipes, favourites and access account settings.

 ### Logging In/Out

+Users may login with a case-insensitive version of their username along with their password.
+If either the username or password is incorrect, the user will be prompted by an error message asking them to login again or register a new account.
+The user does not know whether the username or the password or both were correct in the interest of greater security to the database.
+Upon successfully logging in, users are brought to their account page.

 Users may log out from their account or from the navbar.
 The session is cleared of the user's username.